 The Health Risks of Sitting

 Why is exercise, even short periods of it, protective to the heart and sitting so detrimental?
 Inactivity is linked with unfavorable changes to the inner walls of blood vessels.
-Sedentary pursuits, especially sitting for long periods of time actually changes how they function, what we call endothelial function.
+Sedentary pursuits, especially sitting for long periods of time actually changes how they function, what we call the endothelial function.
 Endothelial function regulates elasticity or stiffness of the arterial wall and how well it dilates to maximize blood flow and lower blood pressure.
 Sitting for prolonged periods of time worsens endothelial function while exercise temporarily improves it.

 Some experts believe that low levels of “shear stress” inside a blood vessel are what makes sitting so harmful.
 Shear stress is the force that arteries experience due to blood flow.
 While low shear stress sounds like a good thing, when the stress is low, the vessel fails to produce chemicals, particularly nitric oxide, that opens up the vessel and keep it functionally optimally.
 Once you get up and start walking around or exercising, shear stress increases and blood vessel function improves.
 Another downside to sitting is it increases the risk of blood clots forming within a blood vessel.
 We need those muscle contractions to help blood return to the heart so that it doesn’t pool in the legs and feet.
 Over time, blood pooling in the legs from sitting can damage the valves inside the vein.
 That’s when you start to see varicose veins as well!